As of January 2019

 - b)If there is a difference in thickness between the inner line and the outer line which is divided by the center groove, and whose surface touches the ground unevenly, the difference must be 3 millimeters or less (i.e. Rim shoes)

 - c)Shoes that may pose a danger to other horses such as those with protruding object(s) attached to the bottom of the shoe, typically crampons and notches (i.e. Blocks and sticker heels)

 - d)Shoes whose surface touches the ground unevenly around the circle, and are not on the same arc (i.e. Bent shoes)

 Shown below are the typical images of such banned shoes;

 A nail with a sharp head must not be used for shoeing.
 Nail heads must not protrude more than necessary (protrusion must be less than 2 millimeters).

 Farriers of the JRA will be available for shoeing by request.
-The JRA will recommend bringing extra shoes and nails of own, in case our stock shouldn't meet the request.
-Please contact the JRA Veterinary Division or respective JRA Representative Offices for further information.
+The JRA will recommend bringing extra shoes and nails of own, in case our stock may not meet your request.
+Please contact the respective JRA Representative Offices for further information.